thakursagar001/DelhiMetro/README.md

     "balance": 61.5
 }

-//This Api will give all the details of Station Details URL : http://localhost:8080/metro/stationdetail/{station}
+// This Api will give all the details of Station Details URL : http://localhost:8080/metro/stationdetail/{station}
 Example : http://localhost:8080/metro/stationdetail/S1